TothAdam0012/NKTweaks/README.md

 # Sourcecode for the NKTweaks mod

 Taking stuff out, modifying or repacking this mod is **ALLOWED**.</br>
-Giving credit while doing so is welcome but not necessary.</br>
+Give credit where credit is due.</br>
 </br>
 # Credits